LumiSpy/lumispy/README.md

 with the analysis of luminescence spectroscopy data (cathodoluminescence, photoluminescence, electroluminescence, Raman, SNOM).

-If analysis using LumiSpy forms a part of published work please consider recognising the code development by citing the project using the [Zenodo-DOI](https://doi.org/10.5281/zenodo.4640445).
+If analysis using LumiSpy forms a part of published work, please consider recognising the code development by citing the project using the [Zenodo-DOI](https://doi.org/10.5281/zenodo.4640445).

 Instructions on how to install LumiSpy and get started: [installation guide](INSTALLATION.md).